djshres/Taskify/README.md

 ### Live Application

-You can access the live application of Task Manager by visiting [sdfdsf.com](https://sdfdsf.com).
+You can access the live application of Task Manager by visiting "taskifypro.azurewebsites.net".

 ### Running Locally

 To run Task Manager locally, follow these simple steps:

-1. **Clone or Download the Repository**: Clone or download the Task Manager repository from [GitHub link here].
+1. **Clone or Download the Repository**: Clone or download the Task Manager repository from "https://github.com/djshres/Taskify".

 2. **Configure Local Database**:
    - Open the `appsettings.json` file located in the `src/Taskify` folder.
    - Update the connection string to point to your local database.
 If you prefer an in-memory database, set `"UseOnlyInMemoryDatabase": true`.

 3. **Run the Application**:
-   - Open a terminal window and navigate to the `Web` folder of the project.
+   - Open a terminal window and navigate to the `Taskify` folder of the project.
    - Run the following command:
      ```
      dotnet run